philipc2/cdds-at-uiuc.github.io/_services/exploratory.md

 weight: 6
 ---

-At CDDS @ UIUC, we're always tackling out new areas of research we don't have experience in.
+At CDDS @ UIUC, we're always looking for new, exciting areas of research to explore.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)